Welcome to the Data Science Alumni Mentorship Hub

 *The program allows mentees to identify blackout dates to avoid communication issues due to being out of town or otherwise unavailable.

 That's okay!
-We provide plenty of ideas for questions to guide your meeting.
-Remember, that this isn't an interview of you as a mentee--this is a low pressure way to hear about people's experiences, get advice, and connect with your community.
+This isn't an interview of you as a mentee--this is a low pressure way to hear about people's experiences, get advice, and connect with your community.

-Former and current majors are given priority, but we will do our best to connect former and current minors if space allows.
+Former and current majors are given priority.
+We will do our best to connect former and current minors if space allows.

 Akshatha Muralidhar